jeromeetienne/learningthreejs.com/source/_posts/2015-05-10-see-through-effect-for-augmented-reality-on-your-phone.markdown

 ## Source

 Here is the full source of the effect.
+It is in a [github repo](https://github.com/jeromeetienne/demo.seethroughphone).
 Enjoy!

 ```html